tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

   linear_predictor.deserializer = json_deserializer
   ```

-* Some predictions are made using the testing data; results are stored on the `y_predictions` array.
+* To make predictions, we use the `predict()` method of the model.
+We will make predictions using the testing data; results are stored in the `y_predictions` array.

   ```python
   result = linear_predictor.predict(X_test)